Client Not Paying? A Step-by-Step Guide

 What Are You Legally Entitled To Under Polish Law?

-This is where many business owners leave money on the table.
-Polish law β specifically the Ustawa o przeciwdziaΕaniu nadmiernym opΓ³ΕΊnieniom w transakcjach handlowych (Act on Counteracting Excessive Delays in Commercial Transactions) β gives you three automatic entitlements the moment your invoice is overdue:
+Polish law - specifically the Ustawa o przeciwdziałaniu nadmiernym opóźnieniom w transakcjach handlowych (Act on Counteracting Excessive Delays in Commercial Transactions) - gives you three automatic entitlements the moment your invoice is overdue:

 1. Statutory Interest for Late Payments

 From the day after the due date, you are entitled to charge statutory interest for late commercial transactions (Art.
-7(1) of the Act of 8 March 2013 on Counteracting Excessive Delays in Commercial Transactions).
-For commercial transactions (B2B), the current rate is the National Bank of Poland reference rate + 10 percentage points.
-You don't need to include this in your original invoice β it accrues automatically by law.
+7(1) of the Act of 8 March 2013).
+For B2B transactions, the current rate is the National Bank of Poland reference rate + 10 percentage points.
+It accrues automatically by law.
+No need to include it in your original invoice.

-Use our interest calculator to see exactly how much interest has accrued on any invoice.
+Use our interest calculator to see exactly how much has accrued.

 2. Fixed Compensation (40 / 70 / 100 EUR)